Why is Couples and Family Counseling So Important?

 Fictional Example:

-Alice’s father was an alcoholic and was absent for the family because he was out drinking.
-Alice missed her father since he relapsed.
+Throughout her childhood, Alice’s father was frequently absent, and she missed him.
 Alice’s husband, John, had a mother who pushed his father to work long hours so there would be more income to cover the bills.
 John now works long hours to support his family.
 However, John unconsciously resents Alice like his father resented his mother for working long hours.
 Alice is unconsciously angry with John because he does not spend time with their kids.
 This relates to her own feelings of paternal neglect.
 The couple argue about their expectations of family and financial responsibilities.
 They are unaware of how their early childhood family issues are affecting their expectations.

 Counseling involves gaining insight into how the past impacts each of them, their relationship, and their family dynamics.
 The couple can gain an understanding of their behavior and where it comes from without blaming the other, and then make the necessary changes in their marriage.